khubik2/pysweeper/README.md

     - of course, soldering equipment.
 2. Build your probe - one-wire UART (aka K-line) adapter.
 You can omit an external battery if you power your PSP with a DC charger.
 Be aware that adapter's power output alone is not sufficient to power the PSP.![Yoti's_schematic](https://user-images.githubusercontent.com/82090925/129186282-6d036e88-fab3-4fac-9b2a-7ac2bf7f9628.png)
 3. Create a Magic Memory Stick compatible with PSP-3000.
 You need to use either an official JigKick MS clone or balika011's DDCv9 - you can create both with my tool (https://github.com/khubik2/JigKick-Media-Creator)
+4. To start the emulator, install neccessary pip packages: `pycryptodome`, `tk` and `pyserial`.
-4. Insert your memory stick and connect your adapter to computer running the emulator, select the COM port of your adapter and start the service.
+5. Insert your memory stick and connect your adapter to computer running the emulator, select the COM port of your adapter and start the service.
-5. Connect your probe to PSP's battery terminals.
+6. Connect your probe to PSP's battery terminals.
 If done right, it should take one or two seconds for PSP to enter recovery mode and boot from MS.

 ## Compatibility list
 | Model (last digit does not matter) | DATE CODE                                  | Is compatible?                         |